KostromDan/Mods-Decompiler-GUI/README.md

 Program works by this algorithm; if some option is disabled, it will be skipped: deobfuscate -> decompile -> merge to mdk

+If you have any questions, feel free to join my Discord server: https://discord.gg/RHX9v3TTCf

 ## Usage cases:

 * If you need to deobfuscate and/or decompile mod(s).